 - Have a sensitive, non-judgemental and caring attitude towards others

-- Are clear about confidentiality and able to decide when disclosure of a confidence is essential to the well-being of a child
+- Clear about confidentiality and be able to decide when disclosure of a confidence is essential to the well-being of a child

-- Are reliable and understand the importance of reliability to the family, with good communication skills including an ability to listen
+- Be reliable and understand the importance of reliability to the family with good communication skills including an ability to listen

-- Are willing to learn and grow as a result of your volunteer role
+- Be willing to learn and grow as a result of your volunteer role

 - Understand the need for and importance of support

-- Are patient, with a warm and open personality and a sense of humour, and prepared to keep records if requested.
+- Patient, with a warm and open personality and a sense of humour, and prepared to keep records if requested.

-Overall, this exciting and rewarding voluntary activity requires energy, commitment, reliability, creativity and a sense of humour.
+Overall; this exciting and rewarding voluntary activity requires energy, commitment, reliability, creativity and a sense of humour, in exchange for;

-- the feeling you are making a positive life-changing difference to children and their families, by breaking the cycle of harm that substance addictions can bring
+- feeling you are making a positive life changing difference to children and their families, by breaking the cycle harm that substance addictions can bring and,

-- a range of transferable professional skills which can support further career pathways for volunteers who wish to pursue a professional career in health and social care.
+- a range of transferable professional skills which can support further career pathways for volunteers who wish to pursue a professional career; including: